What is the definition of social intelligence? it’s a really important life skill, also tips to improve yours.

 Why some people struggle with SI (People Skills)

 The most common reason would be a simple lack of social interaction during our early ages of development, this could range from a lack a attention from our parents at a very young age.
-It could also be down to physical development or hormonal problems resulting in bullying and a lack of confidence or low self esteem which may cause a child to avoid interactions with other children and adults, this avoidance will affect social skill development.
+It could also be down to physical development or hormonal problems, which could trigger bullying, causing a lack of confidence or low self esteem which may cause a child to avoid interactions with other children and adults, this avoidance will affect social skill development.

 Tips to Improve Social Intelligence